IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_template.rst

 Parameters
 ----------

-  policy_template_references (False, list, None)
-    Existing policy templates that you can reference to assign access in the trusted profile component.

-  template_id (False, str, None)
-    ID of the the template.

   name (False, str, None)
     The name of the trusted profile template.
 This is visible only in the enterprise account.

-  description (False, str, None)
-    The description of the trusted profile template.
-Describe the template for enterprise account users.

   profile (False, list, None)